lessload/DNSCrypt-reload/README.md

 - clean.

 ## Con
-- you need to config *.toml manual.
-Ref: ( https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Configuration )
+- you need to config *.toml manual. ( [From this manual](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Configuration) )
 - Request PowerShell work on Windows 8 or above

 ## Bug